 This section provides the information required under the Local Government Act 2002 for Northland Inc Limited and Regional Software Holdings Limited.

-Marsden Maritime Holdings Ltd or equivalent company is also a subsidiary organisation but does not meet the requirements of the CCO provisions of the Local Government Act 2002 and is not required to publish a Statement of Intent.
+Marsden Maritime Holdings Limited is also a subsidiary organisation but is exempt from the CCO provisions of the Local Government Act 2002 and is not required to publish a Statement of Intent.